-organization setting - allows you to control organizational settings such as adding/deleting/editing organization staff, project users for each project, and billing information.
-More info.
+Workspace setting - allows you to control organizational settings such as adding/deleting/editing organization staff and project users for each project More info.

 Types of organization staff:

-- organization owner - An organization owner is a superuser to all the projects, can create/modify/delete projects,can add/edit/remove organization users and can add/modify/remove billing details.
+- Organization/Workspace owner - An organization owner is a superuser to all the projects, can create/modify/delete projects and can add/edit/remove organization users.